Basseterre: Geography

 The city of Basseterre skirts a 2 mi bay on the southwestern shore of St. Kitts, Basseterre Bay.
 The city lies within the large Basseterre Valley, almost completely surrounded by lush green hills and mountains.
-It is primarily low-lying, which is one explanation for the name which the French gave unto it, as Basseterre translates to "low land" in English.
-However, the name Basseterre is also due to the fact that the island is on the lee of winds of the island, and is thus a safe anchorage.
+It is primarily low-lying, which is one explanation for the name which the French gave it, as Basseterre translates to "low land" in English.
+However, the name Basseterre is also because the island is on the lee of winds of the island, and is thus a safe anchorage.

-The name Capesterre, given to the region to the North, was dubbed so as it was facing the wind.
+The name Capesterre, given to the region to the north, was dubbed so as it was facing the wind.
 Basseterre is surrounded by the Olivees Mountains to the north and the Conaree-Morne peaks to the east.
 The city is drained by the College River and the Westbourne River, which are locally known as "ghauts" and are dry most of the year.
 They even form streets in downtown Basseterre.
 This engineering folly has proven quite disastrous though, as College River has been the scene of many disastrous floods in Basseterre history.
 Port Zante, located in the centre of the bay, lies on 15 acre of land reclaimed from the sea in 1995.